-Whether you're working on a water resources project, stream restoration, bank stabilization, or simply are looking to brush up on the fluvial geomorphology basics…you're in luck.
-We're diving beyond the surface of fluvial geomorphology and into the depths to catch you up with the latest theories, approaches, and tools.
+Whether you are working on a water resources project, stream restoration, bank stabilization, or simply looking to brush up on your fluvial geomorphology basics…you are in luck!
+We are diving below the surface of fluvial geomorphology and into the depths to catch you up on the latest theories, approaches, and tools!

-In this 2-session presentation, we'll explore the fundamentals of fluvial geomorphology examining the evolution, structure, function, intricacies, and dynamics of river systems, and how fluvial geomorphology intersects with other disciplines (e.g., geology, ecology, engineering, etc.).
-After covering the basics, we'll delve deeper into watersheds, hillslope and stream hydrology, soil erosion and land degradation, river channel dynamics, sediment transport, flooding and flood management, floodplains, and deltas.
+In these sessions, we will examine the fundamentals of fluvial geomorphology and how it intersects with other disciplines, such as geology, ecology, engineering, etc. After covering the basics, we will delve deeper into watersheds, hillslope and stream hydrology, soil erosion and land degradation, river channel dynamics, sediment transport, flooding and flood management, floodplains, and deltas.

 - Fluvial Geomorphology 101, Part I

-In this session we’ll explore fluvial geomorphology and its relationship with watersheds, including the common terms and watershed elements, stability and instability definitions and conditions, and causes of river instability.
-Additionally, we’ll discuss watershed hydrological classification, channel profile and shape, and limitation of channel layouts for stream restoration projects.
+We will explore fluvial geomorphology and its relationship with watersheds, including the common terms and watershed elements, stability and instability definitions and conditions, and causes of river instability.
+We will also discuss watershed hydrological classification, channel profile and shape, and limitations of channel layouts for stream restoration projects.

 - Fluvial Geomorphology, Part II

-In this session we’ll move beyond river behavior and into the computational tools you can use to determine design features for restoring streams based upon fluvial geomorphologic theories.
-We’ll continue the discussion with various channel forms and their important features, as well as explore the Rosgen stream classification system, guidelines, and best practices for use.
-Finally, we’ll take a look at advanced stream restoration projects and their involvement of geomorphology, including channel forming discharge and equilibrium slopes.
+We will move beyond river behavior and into the computational tools you can use to determine design features for restoring streams based upon fluvial geomorphologic theories.
+We will identify various channel forms and their important features as well as discover the Rosgen stream classification system, guidelines, and best practices for use.
+We will also take a look at the inclusion of geomorphology in advanced stream restoration projects, including channel forming discharge and equilibrium slopes.

 Attendees can expect the discussion and education of the following learning objectives: